Decompositions of high-frequency Helmholtz solutions via functional calculus, and application to the finite element method: Semiclassical pseudodifferential operators on the torus

-When applying the map $\sigma^m_{\hsc}$ to elements of $\Psi^m_\hsc$, we denote it by $\sigma_{\hsc}$ (i.e.~we omit the $m$ dependence) and we use $\sigma_{\hsc}(A)$ to denote one the representatives in $S^m$ (with the results we use then independent of the choice of representative).
-Two key properties of the principal symbol that we use in \S \ref{subsec:high} are
+When applying the map $\sigma^m_{\hsc}$ to elements of $\Psi^m_\hsc$, we denote it by $\sigma_{\hsc}$ (i.e.~we omit the $m$ dependence) and we use $\sigma_{\hsc}(A)$ to denote one of the representatives in $S^m$ (with the results we use then independent of the choice of representative).